Martin-Ivanc/Trinity-Crossbow-Cutter/README.md

 Users are encouraged to review tolerances and test fit before final installation

+BOM

+Most of the design have the same bom as original but I also added the option to replace heat set inserts for holding down the extruder with M3 square nuts

 Credits & Acknowledgements

 This project is derived from the original Trinity Toolhead, and full credit goes to the original authors and contributors.